 Mr. Goesling has over 30 years of financial and accounting experience with rapidly-growing, technology-based companies deploying new and disruptive technologies.
 Most recently, Dave has been a consultant for biotechnology and other ventures.
 Prior to that, Dave was the CFO for RF Surgical Systems, a venture capital backed medical device company that developed and sold the leading system to eliminate retained surgical items, a costly medical error that can occur during surgery.
 Prior to joining RF Surgical, Dave held finance and accounting positions with increasing levels of responsibility in the telecom industry.
 He began his career in the auditing group at Deloitte & Touche.
 Dave currently serves on the Board of Trustees and Finance Committee of the Center for Infectious Disease Research in Seattle, WA.
 Dave earned a BA in Business Administration – Accounting Concentration from the University of Washington, an MBA degree from the University of Chicago, and achieved a Certified Public Accountant designation.

-Dr. Shi is Chairman and Professor of Oral Biology at the UCLA School of Dentistry and a Professor of Microbiology at the UCLA School of Medicine.
-He is a top oral microbiologist who has been using multidisciplinary approaches to develop the next generation of diagnostic and therapeutic tools against oral microbial infections, including peptide-based targeted antimicrobial therapeutics and instant chairside detection of oral pathogens.
-These discoveries have become the core technologies of C3J Therapeutics.
-Dr. Shi obtained his BS degree from Fudan University (Shanghai) in 1984 and his PhD degree from the University of Wisconsin-Madison in 1991.
-He completed his postdoctoral training at the University of California-Berkeley during 1992-1995.
-He has authored or co-authored over 200 scientific articles and is inventor and co-inventor of 12 issued patents and 50+ patent applications.
+Dr. Wenyuan Shi serves as Chief Executive Officer and Chief Scientific Officer of the Forsyth Insitute, an independent not-for-profit research organization, located in Cambridge, MA.
+Forsyth is the only independent research institute in America specializing in oral health and its impact on overall wellness.
+Previously, Dr. Shi was Chairman and Professor of Oral Biology at the UCLA School of Dentistry and a Professor of Microbiology at the UCLA School of Medicine.
+Dr. Shi has been using multidisciplinary approaches to develop the next generation of diagnostic and therapeutic tools against oral microbial infections, including peptide-based targeted antimicrobial therapeutics and instant chairside detection of oral pathogens.
+These translational research efforts have resulted in novel technologies that are licensed and developed by major pharmaceutical, dental and biotech companies, including C3J Therapeutics, Inc. Dr. Shi obtained his BS degree from Fudan University in Shanghai in 1984, acquired his Doctoral degree from the University of Wisconsin-Madison in 1991, and fulfilled his postdoctoral training at the University of California Berkeley from 1992-1995.
+He is the co-author of over 200 scientific articles and is credited as co-inventor of 45 patents.